Beaulewis1977/quick-data-for-windows-mcp/README.md

 The original project provides powerful MCP server capabilities for data analytics, and this fork specifically addresses Windows compatibility issues and Claude Desktop integration challenges.

+**This is my first ever try at this.
+Please feel free to give suggestions and or criticisms.
+I loved the quick data mcp for claude code.
+There was nothing available like it for claude desktop so with the help of claude code we now have it.

 **Key Improvements Over Original:**
 - ✅ **Windows Path Handling** - Proper Windows file path support
 - ✅ **Claude Desktop Ready** - Pre-configured batch launchers and setup